-- a.
-Upon a Records Manager's receipt of notice of pending or imminent litigation, governmental investigation, or audit (not in the ordinary course of Company's scheduled financial reporting) involving the Company, or the Record Manager believes that potential litigation is reasonably likely to occur, the Records Manager: - 1. shall suspend the discarding of Records; and - 2. shall halt deletion and discarding of Records by Company employees. - b.
-Any Company employee who receives information regarding potential litigation, governmental investigation, or audit (not in the ordinary course of Company's scheduled financial reporting), involving Company shall notify the Records Manager and the Legal Department immediately. - c.
+- 1. shall suspend the discarding of Records; and - 2. shall halt deletion and discarding of Records by Company employees.

+b.
+Any Company employee who receives information regarding potential litigation, governmental investigation, or audit (not in the ordinary course of Company's scheduled financial reporting), involving Company shall notify the Records Manager and the Legal Department immediately.

+c.
 After the Records Manager has suspended the discarding of Records under this Section VIII, the Records Administrator shall not reinitiate the discarding of Records until the Company has (i) consulted with legal counsel, (ii) identified any Records scheduled for discarding that should be retained in light of such actual or possible litigation, investigation or audit, and (iii) determined that such discarding may proceed lawfully and properly.

-DOCUMENT CONTROL NO# EOHI - PPH-014A EFFECTIVE DATE: 3/1/2013 CURRENT REVISION: 1 NEXT REVIEW DATE: EOH EMPLOYEE OWNED HOLDINGS, INC. TITLE OF DOCUMENT : Company Record R etention Schedule ORGANIZATION: EMPLOYEE OWNED HOLDING SS INC. and AFFILIATES
+DOCUMENT CONTROL NO# EOHI - PPH-014A CURRENT REVISION:

+EFFECTIVE DATE: NEXT REVIEW DATE: ЕОП

+3/1/2013 EMPLOYEE OWNED HOLDINGS, INC.

+TITLE OF DOCUMENT : Company Record Re etention Schedule

+ORGANIZATION: GS INC. and AFFILIATES